Biography

 Gains from globalization and economic nationalism: AMLO v.
 NAFTA in the 2006 Mexican election (Economics and Politics, 2022)

 Remote Work Wanted?
-Evidence from job postings during COVID-19 (Published version for ACM’s COMPASS 2021 Conference)
+Evidence from job postings during COVID-19 (ACM’s COMPASS 2021 Papers and Proceedings)

 Submitted Working Papers